gatsbyjs/gatsby/docs/blog/2019-08-06-gazette-august/index.md

 - [elken](https://github.com/elken) added [support for the Prism command-line](https://github.com/gatsbyjs/gatsby/pull/16170) plugin in `gatsby-remark-prismjs`
 - [cephalization](https://github.com/cephalization) added a [great error check](https://github.com/gatsbyjs/gatsby/pull/16272) in Gatsby

 Gatsby has always been a community effort.
 You make a _lot_ of contributions.
-In fact, we made a brand new record last month:
+In fact, we achieved a new record in merged PRs last month:

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">We&#39;ve merged in 500 PRs into <a href="https://twitter.com/gatsbyjs?ref_src=twsrc%5Etfw">@gatsbyjs</a> over the past month! 😱<br/><br/>Thank you for your contributions, folks! <a href="https://t.co/dsU85CzuGX">pic.twitter.com/dsU85CzuGX</a></p>&mdash; Sid (@chatsidhartha) <a href="https://twitter.com/chatsidhartha/status/1156334013247737856?ref_src=twsrc%5Etfw">July 30, 2019</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>